 The price of our common stock on the Nasdaq Global Select Market constantly changes.
-We expect that the market price of our common stock will continue to fluctuate and the fluctuations may be unrelated to our financial performance.
-Our share price may fluctuate as a result of a variety of factors, many of which are beyond our control.
-Factors that could cause fluctuation of our stock price include, but are not limited to, the following:
+Such fluctuations may be unrelated to our financial performance.
+We expect that the market price of our common stock will continue to fluctuate due to a variety of factors, many of which are beyond our control.
+These factors include, but are not limited to:

-- Actual or anticipated variations in our earnings, financial or operating performance or liquidity, or those of other companies in our industry; - Changes in recommendations or projections of research analysts who follow our stock or the stock of other companies in our industry; - Failure to meet the earnings projections of research analysts who follow our stock; - Changes in general economic and capital market conditions, including general market price declines or market volatility; - Reactions to our regulatory filings and announcements related to our business; - Operating and stock performance of other companies in our industry; - Actions by government regulators; - Litigation involving our company, our industry or both; - News reports or trends, concerns and other issues related to us or our industry; and - Other factors described in this "Risk Factors" section.
+- Actual or anticipated variations in our earnings, financial or operating performance or liquidity, or those of other companies in our industry; - Changes in recommendations or projections of research analysts who follow our stock or the stock of other companies in our industry; - Failure to meet the earnings projections of research analysts who follow our stock; - Changes in general economic and capital market conditions, including general market price declines or market volatility; - Reactions to our regulatory filings and announcements related to our business; - Operating and stock performance of other companies in our industry; - Actions by government regulators; - Potential costs and liabilities associated with cyber events; - Widespread outbreak of an illness, any other communicable disease or public health crisis, and the government's response thereto; - Litigation involving our company, our industry or both; - News reports or trends, concerns and other issues related to us or our industry; and - Other factors described in this "Risk Factors" section.